 We hope this edition of Growing Strong brings you a new perspective and ignites new possibilities for your 2022.
 Here’s to all the good trouble-making ahead for us.

 The Sydney Uni Women’s Collective remains committed to radical feminist education and organising whether that be learning how to respond to crises in our communities without police and prisons, global feminist histories, or anti-capitalist futures.
 Our deepest gratitude to the editors, writers and artists who pulled this edition together over the summer:

-Hello there!
-Welcome to Embers 2021, an Honi pull-out written, designed, edited and laid-up by members of the USYD Environment Collective.
-Embers serves as a way for the Collective to reach those who we can’t reach through our regular meetings and activism, we hope to educate and inspire the student body on the topic of radical environmentalism.
-We believe that this goal is reflected in our feature piece: ‘The Necessity of Anti-Capitalism in the Climate Movement’ by Tiger Perkins who reflects on the politics of radical environmentalism and demonstrates the power of student environmental activism respectively.
+Welcome to Combust 2022!
+This is an annual magazine written, edited, designed and produced by members of the USYD Enviro Collective.
+Combust serves as a way for the collective to reach those who we can’t reach through our regular meetings and activism.
+We hope to inspire as well as collectively facilitate the education of the student body on the topic of radical environmentalism.

 This year the zine features four main parts: an evidence base; political theory; disruption, power and praxis; and enviro arts and culture.
 ‘An evidence base’ provides some background on climate science, USYD’s relationship with fossil fuels, federal climate politics and COP26.
 The political theory section hopes to encapsulate the radical, theoretical foundations of the Enviro Collective.
 In ‘Disruption, power and praxis,’ the writers focus on historical radicalism, student power and how to protest.
 Finally, the arts and culture section highlights some of our favourite climate-themed art and books.

 Environment Officers: Ishbel Dunsmore, Tiger Perkins, Angus Dermody